Harvard-MolSys-Lab/dynamic-workbench/help/server.md

 You can also do things like list all registered users, export users to a JSON file, import user data from a JSON file, and edit other properties of user (including resetting their passwords).
 Run `meta/utils/users --help` for a full list.

 ### Troubleshooting

+#### Can't access login page

+When you navigate to Workbench in a browser and the login page does not load, this likely suggests the server is not running.
+Use the following steps:

+1. Check that the VM is running by running `vagrant status`; if the result indicates the the `default` VM is `saved` or `halted`, then resume the VM using `vagrant up` and try again.
+2. Check that the Workbench server is running; `ssh` into the VM (run `vagrant ssh`), then run `sudo status workbench`.
+If you see `workbench stop/waiting`, then the server is not running; try re-starting it using `sudo start workbench`.
+3. If you instead see something like `workbench start/running, process 15445` (the number will be different), then the server _is_ running.
+However, the server is configured to restart itself if its process crashes; this is generally rare, but an incorrect configuration may cause it to happen repeatedly, making the server unresponsive.
+You can check that this might be happening by running `sudo status workbench` twice in a row (e.g. `sudo status workbench; sudo status workbench`), and checking whether the process numbers are different.
+For instance, if you see

+		sudo status workbench; sudo status workbench
+		workbench start/running, process 15445
+		workbench start/running, process 15447

+	this suggests that Workbench is restarting repeatedly.
+You'll need to check the log files to see why this might be.
+4. To access the log files, you can look in `home/webserver-user/logs` (from within the VM), or on your host machine in the `logs` folder (which will be a sister to the main Workbench install directory).
+There are two main log files:

+	- `startup.log` -- This file contains everything written to `stdout` and `stderr` by the Workbench startup script; look here if Workbench has crashed or is crashing repeatedly.
+	- `full.log` -- This file contains application errors written by the Workbench application code; check here if Workbench is refusing to run a particular computational tool, load a file, etc.

+5. If it's not clear how to resolve the issue from here, post an issue on GitHub.

+#### Login progress bar goes forever

+If you can get to the login page and enter credentials, but when you login the progress bar keeps resetting itself, this suggests the user database is not running properly.
+To troubleshoot:

+1. Check if the database server is running; `ssh` into the VM (run `vagrant ssh`), then run `sudo status mongod`.
+You should see `mongod start/running, process 854` (the number may be different).
+2. Try repairing the database; run `sudo /home/webserver-user/repair`, then restart Workbench (`sudo stop workbench; sudo start workbench`) and try logging in again.
+3. Check the database log file in `/var/log/mongodb/mongod.log` (e.g. `less /var/log/mongodb/mongod.log`), and look for clues as to what may be going wrong.
+4. If it's still not clear how to resolve the issue from here, post an issue on GitHub.